bcrowell/kcals/README.md

 (2) Set dem=1, and if the software detects that elevation information is missing from the input file, it will download it.

+## Nominal distances

+The nominal_h parameter allows you to force the distance to equal some set value.
+For example, the Chino Hills Half Marathon is supposed to be the standard half-marathon distance of 13.1 miles.
+I clicked on a satellite image in mapmyrun.com to make a polygonal approximation to the course, saved it in a KML file, and analyzed it using kcals.
+The distance came out to be 12.4 mi, which is a little short, presumably because I was somewhat sloppy about making the polygon's resolution fine enough to accurately match the course.
+By setting nominal_h=13.1 (with metric=0, so that the units are miles), I can roughly get rid of this inaccuracy by scaling up all the horizontal distances by the appropriate factor.

+This scaling factor strongly affects the estimate of energy consumption, which depends mainly on the total horizontal distance.
+In the example above, there will also be a slight additional decrease in energy consumption because all of the slopes go down a little.
+The scaling factor is taken into account in the output file profile.csv, but not in path.csv.

 ## Installing